naerbnic/sci-compiler/index.md

    SCICompiler uses `*.sco` files to keep data needed to compile scripts.
 While this is not a terrible thing, binary files tend to be much harder to work with within a version control system (such as [Git]), as showing human-readable diffs and merges become significantly harder to work with.

-`scinc` attempts to solve all of these problems, enabling easier collaboration for modification projects for classic Sierra games, as well as providing a tool that does one thing well, and can be used by other projects as an self-contained program.
+`scinc` attempts to solve all of these problems, enabling easier collaboration for modification projects for classic Sierra games, as well as providing a tool that does one thing well, and can be used by other projects as a self-contained program.

 ## Getting Started